-As you can see from the above effective meetings agenda it becomes very clear that the structure of the meeting is clearly defined.
+As you can see from the above effective meeting agenda, it becomes obvious that the meeting’s structure is clear.
 The participants who are supposed to present know what they need to present and the duration within which they need to complete the effective meetings presentation.

-Such detailed agenda will therefore help in ensuring that meetings become more effective.
+Therefore, such a detailed agenda will help ensure that meetings become more effective.

-- Participants List: Most of the times the organizers do not think through on who are the participants that need to be invited.
-It is very important that based on the outcome required from the meeting the correct set of participants are invited.
+- Participants List: Most of the time, the organizers do not consider who the participants need to be invited.
+Based on the outcome required from the meeting, it is essential that the correct set of participants are invited.

-In case, if some of the required participants are missed out than the decision cannot be taken.
-Alternatively if we end up inviting participants who are not needed in the meeting than they will be wasting their time, feel bored during the meeting and may create disturbance impacting the discussions.
+If some of the required participants are missed, the decision cannot be made.
+Alternatively, suppose we end up inviting unnecessary participants.
+In that case, they will waste their time, feel bored during the meeting, and may disturb the discussions.

-- Correct size of the meeting room is booked.
+- The correct size of the meeting room is booked.

-- Participants confirm their participation for the meeting in advance.
+- Participants confirm their participation in the meeting in advance.

-- If the participants are supposed to go thru any data / reading material/ preparatory material than the same needs to be sent well in advance.
+- If the participants are supposed to go thru any data/reading material/ preparatory material, then the same needs to be sent well in advance.

-- At times all the participants are expected to present their material in standard way in such a case templates needs to be circulated in advance.
+- At times all the participants are expected to present their material in a standard way; in such a case, templates must be circulated in advance.

 #2:Tips during the meeting:

 - Start the meeting and end the meeting on time.
-If the meeting has time slots for different pieces of agenda than keep track on time and try to ensure that those time limits are strictly adhered to.
+If the meeting has time slots for different agenda pieces, keep track of time and ensure that those time limits are strictly followed.

-- If possible, serve light refreshments or tea/coffee as they are good icebreakers and keep the members awake and engaged.
+- If possible, serve light refreshments or tea/coffee; they are good icebreakers and keep the members awake and engaged.

-- Greet the members at the beginning of the meeting, give the background and quickly go thru the agenda of the meeting and expected outcome of the meeting at the start to ensure that all the participants are on the same page.
+- Greet the members at the beginning of the meeting, give the background, and quickly go through the meeting’s agenda and the expected outcome to ensure that all the participants are on the same page.

-- Encourage discussions to get all points of view and effective meetings ideas.
-In case, if some of the members are not talking ask them specific questions to get their opinions also.
+- Encourage discussions to get all points of view and effective meeting ideas.
+If some of the members are not talking, ask them specific questions to get their opinions.

-- Always keep conversation focused on the topic.
-Ensure that the discussion is constructive and repetitive comments are avoided.
-You can tactfully end discussions when they are getting nowhere or becoming destructive or unproductive.
+- Always keep the conversation focused on the topic.
+Ensure that the discussion is constructive, with no repetitive comments.
+You can tactfully end discussions when they get nowhere or become destructive or unproductive.

-- At the end of the meeting, summarize the meeting discussion, agreements reached, actions that need to be taken and decide on the time of the next meeting (if needed)
+- At the end of the meeting, summarize the meeting discussion, agreements reached, and actions that need to be taken, and decide on the time of the next meeting (if needed)

 So you had a good productive discussion in the meeting, where people have agreed on the action that needs to be taken.
 So is it OK for you to relax?

-The answer is a big “NO” and the reason is that the biggest challenge in any organization is that people after attending the meeting do not follow-up on the actions that are assigned to them and as a result the actions are never completed and the outcomes expected do not come thru.
+The answer is a big “NO”, and the reason is that the biggest challenge in any organization is that people, after attending the meeting, do not follow up on the actions that are assigned to them.
+As a result, the actions are never completed, and the expected outcomes do not come thru.

-To ensure that you achieve the expected outcomes, immediately (within max2-3 working days) you need to send to all the participants Minutes of the Meeting “MOM” along with the actions that came out of the meeting.
+To ensure that you achieve the expected outcomes immediately (within max2-3 working days), you need to send to all the participants the Minutes of the Meeting “MOM” along with the actions that came out of the meeting.

 - Summary of discussion that took place